alexissyi/cook_scheduler/design/concepts/CookingSchedule/CookingSchedule.md

 a set of Dates CookingDates

-a set of User Cooks
+a set of User Cooks with

+&ensp; a Kerb

 a set of Availability Availabilities with